 Data Element (Field Name) Type [Length] Start METeOR Identifier Notes / Values Collection Occasion Identifier (Colld) Char[30] 9 A unique identifier for the collection occasion as constructed by the organisation which generates the file.
-Principal Diagnosis (Dx1) Char[8] 39 699609 ICD-10-AM (11th Edition) Formatted as ANN{.N[N]} See comments for Dx2
+Principal Diagnosis (Dx1) Char[8] 39 746665 ICD-10-AM (12th Edition) Formatted as ANN{.N[N]} See comments for Dx2

-Data Element (Field Name) Type [Length] Start METeOR Identifier Notes / Values ICD-10-AM (11th Edition) Formatted as ANN{.N[N]} The National Centre for Classification and Coding in Health has developed simplified ICD-10-AM Mental Health Subset for use in community- based mental health service settings.
-Services may use this subset as the basis for coding.
-Additional Diagnosis 1 (Dx2) Char[8] 47 699606 Note that the Principal and Additional Diagnoses should not be confused with the patient or client's current clinical diagnoses or with the reasons for contact with respect to any given Service contact.
+Data Element (Field Name) Type [Length] Start METeOR Identifier Notes / Values ICD-10-AM (12th Edition) Formatted as ANN{.N[N]} The National Centre for Classification and Coding in Health has developed simplified ICD-10-AM Mental Health Subset for use in community- based mental health service settings.
+Services may use this subset as the basis Additional Diagnosis 1 (Dx2) Char[8] 47 746667 for coding.
+Note that the 'Principal' and 'Additional Diagnoses' should not be confused with the patient or client's current clinical diagnoses or with the reasons for contact with respect to any given Service contact.
 Also note that definition given here is conceptually consistent but not identical with that given in the NHDD.
+The

-Data Element (Field Name) Type [Length] Start METeOR Identifier Notes / Values The NHDD definition refers to the preceding Episode of care.
+Data Element (Field Name) Type [Length] Start METeOR Identifier Notes / Values NHDD definition refers to the preceding Episode of care.
 In episodes of acute inpatient care, the Episode of care and the Period of care will almost always refer to the same interval.
 In extended episodes of care, the reference interval is different.
-Additional Diagnosis 2 (Dx3) Char[8] 55 699606 ICD-10-AM (11th Edition) Formatted as ANN{.N[N]} See comments for Dx2
+Additional Diagnosis 2 (Dx3) Char[8] 55 746667 ICD-10-AM (12th Edition) Formatted as ANN{.N[N]} See comments for Dx2